 2. A focus on encryption

-Yahoo’s revelation that 1 billion of their user accounts were hacked in 2013 only added to rising public fear over online safety, and that’s in part why the word ‘encryption’ has broken into the mainstream.
+Yahoo’s revelation that 1 billion of their user accounts were hacked in 2013 only added to rising public fear over online safety.
+That’s in part why the word ‘encryption’ has broken into the mainstream.

-Gmail already highlights when an email is encrypted, but you should expect more email clients to follow suit.
+Gmail already highlights when an email is encrypted, but you should expect more email clients to follow suit in 2018.

 3. Machine learning and artificial intelligence (AI)